0

 The county council may close the bridge depending on wind speed, wind direction and the weather forecast.
 Vehicles taller than 1.9 m (6 ft 3 in), bicycles and motorcycles are usually not permitted to cross the bridge when wind speeds exceed 50 mph (80 km/h).
 The bridge is closed to all vehicles and pedestrians should wind speeds exceed 70 mph (110 km/h).
 The council records the time the bridge is closed.

-Text imported from Wikipedia article "Cleddau Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Cleddau Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants